lauren-l/HCI-chatbot/README.md

 ### Running the chatbot
 First, clone the repository.
-Then, open three terminal windows and activate rasa_env in both In one window, run the action server:
+Then, open three terminal windows and activate rasa_env in all of them

+In one window, run the action server:
 ```bash
 rasa run actions